 Trying to find a way to teach your child to read, whether you are supplementing what your child is being taught in school or as a homeschooling family, can feel overwhelming.
 DOG ON A LOG Pup Books are written by a mom who wants to try and eliminate some of those feelings for other parents.
 These parent-friendly books will guide you along the path of teaching reading.

 DOG ON A LOG Pup Books give simple activities you can do with your child.
 Once you understand the skills that your child needs to learn, you may wish to add additional activities.
 Resources are suggested that will help you find additional free or low-cost activities you can personalize to your child.
 Extra printable activities are available from our printables page.
+(Link at the bottom of this page.)

 All DOG ON A LOG Books follow a systematic, structured literacy/Orton-Gillingham based phonics sequence.